 I’m going to ‘touch on’ (haha, no pun intended) a subject that is a little controversial among wedding photographers – photo retouching.
 Each photographer will have their own way of addressing this issue, so I can only speak to what works in my own business at the current time.

-What we’ll cover in this blog post focuses around what retouching is, whether retouching is included, what happens when you ask your photographer for certain images to be Photoshopped, any costs involved, and how to avoid the need to photo retouching for your wedding.
+What we’ll cover in this blog post focuses on what retouching is, whether retouching is included, what happens when you ask for images to be Photoshopped, any costs involved, and how to avoid the need for photo retouching altogether.

 This blog post goes hand-in-hand with this other post I wrote, linked below.
-Make sure you read this one first, as this gives the overview of what goes into the post-production process!
+Read that article if you’d like an overview of the entire post-production process.

-Retouching is simply the process of altering the appearance of a photo, so that it appears more pleasing than the original.
-When talking about digital photography, retouching is performed using photo editing software such as Lightroom and Photoshop.
+Photo retouching is the process of digitally altering the appearance of a final image, so that it appears more pleasing than the original.
+Retouching is performed using photo editing software such as Lightroom and Photoshop.

 Words like ‘retouching’, ‘editing’, and ‘post-processing’ get thrown around a lot.
-And, to be honest, they are used almost interchangeably.
-While that’s not a debate I’m going to get into in this article, I’m going to explain my terms carefully so as not to cause any more confusion!
+They are used almost interchangeably by some.
+That’s a whole other debate, but I’m going to explain my terms carefully so as not to add to the confusion.

 Is retouching the same as editing?

 There is really no fixed consensus, so I use my best judgment to define these terms.
 I use the following definitions: